 Online fantasy sports betting is legal in Ohio thanks to legislation signed into law by Governor John Kasich in December of 2017.
 House Bill 132 formally legalized fantasy sports betting and established a variety of consumer protection measures designed to keep customers’ funds safe, ensure fair games and provide resources to address problem gambling.

-- Keeping player funds segregated from operational funds
+- Fantasy operators must keep player funds segregated from operational funds

 - Prohibiting participation among people who could have a conflict of interest (such as athletes and officials involved in sporting events that are the subject of a fantasy contest)

-Ohio law requires fantasy sites to be licensed by the state at a cost of up to $10,000 per year, but no additional taxes are levied on the industry.
+Ohio law requires fantasy sites to be licensed by the state at a cost of $3,000 to $30,000 per year based on the number of customers they have in Ohio, but no additional taxes are levied on the industry.
 With reasonable licensing fees and no special taxes for DFS operators, Ohio is an attractive market and is home to plenty of options when it comes to finding a place to play.

 For years prior to the enactment of this law, fantasy sites operated freely throughout Ohio in an uncertain legal climate.
 Existing law at the time outlawed online gambling, but fantasy sports were able to operate in Ohio thanks to a federal law called the Unlawful Internet Gambling Enforcement Act of 2006 which specifically exempted fantasy sports from being classified as gambling.